usmanmusa1920/flask-unity/docs/index.rst

 Within that parent directory `Schoolsite` it also generate a file called `thunder.py` this is the file that you will be running along side with some positional arguments and flags.
 Also it will generate a directory called `auth` this directory contains admin system utilities.
 Lastly it will generate `templates` and `static` directory for your site pages and it styles respectively.
 At a glance, it will create `Schoolsite, thunder.py, templates, static, auth` all in `Schoolsite`.

-**App** (application) is like to say a blueprint which greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications. `read blueprint about flask <https://flask.palletsprojects.com/en/2.2.x/blueprints/>`_.
+**App** (application) is like to say a blueprint which greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.
+Read `blueprint <https://flask.palletsprojects.com/en/2.2.x/blueprints/>`_ about flask.

-Don't worry if you didn't get the concept of `project` and `app` surely you will get it if we dive deep by the help of the `Schoolsite <https://sakyum.readthedocs.io/en/latest/quick_start.html>`_ project.
+Don't worry if you didn't get the concept of `project` and `app`, surely you will get it if we dive deep by the help of the `Schoolsite <https://sakyum.readthedocs.io/en/latest/quick_start.html>`_ project.

 Table of content